Hochopepper/SwordToShield/CoreRules.md

 lesser restoration or similar spell would also heal the wound instantly.

 ### Battle Injury Disclaimer
-These injuries apply to all creatures except for Undead, Leviathans, Abominations, Plants and Constructs.
+These injuries apply to all creatures except for Undead, Leviathans, Plants and Constructs.
 They are worded in the second person to make them more easily understandable for players but the effects can be applied to most creatures.

 ## Status Effects
 Certain spells, attacks, or features may inflict status effects, their details